david-beauchesne/FoodWeb-MultiStressors/fwms.md

 ### Scores
 <!-- ~~~~~~~~~~~~~~~~~~~~~~ -->

+> IMPORTANT COMMENT:
+> For now, I present the topological score, but I am not sure whether it should
+> be presented at all since I ultimately do not really use it in my discussion.
+> Except if we end up presenting it in the paper to make the point that
+> although it would provide a proxy of trophic vulnerability (which we will
+> be using for my last thesis chapter), it does not really capture realized
+> vulnerability when actual drivers are considered.
+This is not so true for
+> sensitivity, but it certainly is for amplification.
+See Figure \ref{biplot}
+> for a biplot of topological vs realized scores.

 We broadly refer to species vulnerability as the combination of trophic sensitivity and trophic amplification, as defined in this study.
 Two sets of scores are presented at the species level.